YannVRB/snRNA-seq-16p11.2-del-males-females/README.md

-# Sex- and Cell type-specific impact of genetic variation associated with neurodevelopmental disorders on the striatum
+# A chromosome region linked to neurodevelopmental disorders acts in distinct neuronal circuits in males and females to control locomotor behavior

 ## Highlights

--	Spiny projection neurons (SPNs) exhibit sex- and cell type-specific transcriptomic changes in 16p11.2 hemideletion (16p11.2 del/+) mice.
+-	16p11.2 hemideletion (16p11.2 del/+) induces sex- and cell type-specific transcriptomic signatures in spiny projection neurons (SPNs).
--	Sex-specific transcriptomic changes are influenced by wildtype sex differences.
--	In males, but not in females, D2-SPNs specific 16p11.2 del/+ mediates hyperactive behavior.
+- Transcriptomic changes in GABA signaling in D1-SPNs align with changes in inhibitory synapse function.
+- 16p11.2 del/+ in D2-SPNs causes hyperactivity in males but not females.
--	D2-SPNs specific 16p11.2 del/+ in dorsal lateral striatum mediates the male hyperactive behavior.
+- 16p11.2 del/+ in D2-SPNs in the dorsal lateral striatum drives hyperactivity in males.
+- 16p11.2 del/+ in cortex drives hyperactivity in both sexes.

 ## Summary

-Sex is a major factor shaping the manifestation and progression of neurodevelopmental disorders (NDDs), however, it remains poorly understood.
-Hemideletion of the 16p11.2 region (16p11.2 del/+) is associated with NDDs, displaying sex-specific striatum-related phenotypes resembling NDDs.
-Striatal circuits, crucial for locomotor control, consist of two distinct pathways: the direct (D1) and indirect (D2) projecting spiny projection neurons (SPNs).
-In this study, we establish the causal relationship between the 16p11.2 locus and specific cell types in the striatum in male and female mice.
-Using snRNA-seq, we identified sex-specific and cell type-specific transcriptomic changes in the striatum of 16p11.2 del/+ mice.
-Interestingly, these sex-specific transcriptomic changes are influenced by wildtype sex differences.
-Further pathway analysis unveiled differential gene expression changes linked to synaptic plasticity in D1- and D2-SPNs, as well as GABA signaling pathway changes in D1-SPNs.
-Besides, 16p11.2 del/+ mediates distinct synaptic function changes in miniature inhibitory postsynaptic current (mIPSC) between D1- and D2-SPNs.
-Behaviorally, we observe that conditional 16p11.2 del/+ within D2-SPNs phenocopies hyperactivity in male mice, but not within D1-SPNs.
-Moreover, we found 16p11.2 del/+ within D2-SPNs in the dorsal lateral striatum resulted in a profound hyper locomotor phenotype.
-Our work reveals that loci linked to NDDs act distinctly in different striatal circuits, impacting behavior in a sex- and cell type-specific manner.
-This proposes a novel perspective on a potential mechanism of male vulnerability or female resilience to NDDs.
+Biological sex shapes the manifestation and progression of neurodevelopmental disorders (NDDs).
+These disorders often demonstrate male-specific vulnerabilities; however, the identification of underlying mechanisms remains a significant challenge in the field.
+Hemideletion of the 16p11.2 region (16p11.2 del/+) is associated with NDDs, and mice modeling 16p11.2 del/+ exhibit sex-specific striatum-related phenotypes relevant to NDDs.
+Striatal circuits, crucial for locomotor control, consist of two distinct pathways: the direct and indirect pathways originating from D1 dopamine receptor (D1R) and D2 dopamine receptor (D2R) expressing spiny projection neurons (SPNs), respectively.
+In this study, we define the impact of 16p11.2 del/+ on striatal circuits in male and female mice.
+Using snRNA-seq, we identify sex- and cell type-specific transcriptomic changes in the D1- and D2-SPNs of 16p11.2 del/+ mice, indicating distinct transcriptomic signatures in D1-SPNs and D2-SPNs in males and females, with a ~5-fold greater impact in males.
+Further pathway analysis reveals differential gene expression changes in 16p11.2 del/+ male mice linked to synaptic plasticity in D1- and D2-SPNs and GABA signaling pathway changes in D1-SPNs.
+Consistent with our snRNA-seq study revealing changes in GABA signaling pathways, we observe distinct changes in miniature inhibitory postsynaptic currents (mIPSCs) in D1- and D2-SPNs from 16p11.2 del/+ male mice.
+Behaviorally, we utilize conditional genetic approaches to introduce the hemideletion selectively in either D1- or D2-SPNs and find that conditional hemideletion of genes in the 16p11.2 region in D2-SPNs causes hyperactivity in male mice, but hemideletion in D1-SPNs does not.
+Within the striatum, hemideletion of genes in D2-SPNs in the dorsal lateral striatum leads to hyperactivity in males, demonstrating the importance of this striatal region.
+Interestingly, conditional 16p11.2 del/+ within the cortex drives hyperactivity in both sexes.
+Our work reveals that a locus linked to NDDs acts in different striatal circuits, selectively impacting behavior in a sex- and cell type-specific manner, providing new insight into male vulnerability for NDDs.

 ## Pre-processing raw fastq files with CellRanger 10x Genomics pipeline